Delridge/Highland Park Neighborhood Greenway

 Creating a network of family-friendly residential streets

-Neighborhood greenways are not car free zones, do not add bike lanes and there are minimal if any on-street parking impacts.
+Neighborhood greenways are not car-free zones; they do not add bike lanes; and there are minimal, if any, on-street parking impacts.

 Staff also walked and biked around your neighborhood to review different routes and observe locations and grades.
 Other information considered included traffic volume, speed, and collision data.

 Project design of the neighborhood greenway is locally funded by the nine-year voter-approved Bridging the Gap Levy.
-The natural drainage portion is funded by SPU.
+The project budget is $3.8 million.

-Visit SPU’s web page to learn more about the schedule to construct natural drainage in Delridge.
+Visit SPU’s Web page to learn more about the schedule to construct natural drainage infrastructure on 17th Avenue SW in Delridge.